itsjavi/fontawesome-iconpicker/README.md

 $('.my').picker();
 $('.my').picker({ /*options*/ }); // you can also specify options via data-* attributes

-// For the first matched element, return a plugin property value
+// For the first matched element, access to a plugin property value
-$('.my').picker('pickerProperty');
+$('.my').data('picker').pickerProperty;

-// For the first matched element, call a plugin method with the given args and return the value
+// For the first matched element, call a plugin instance method with the given args
-$('.my').picker('pickerMethod', 'methodArg1', 'methodArg2' /* , other args */);
+$('.my').data('picker').pickerMethod('methodArg1', 'methodArg2' /* , other args */);

 // Call and apply a plugin method to EACH matched element.
-Returns a jQuery object.
-$('.my').picker(true, 'pickerMethod', methodArg1, ...); ->
+$.picker.batch('.my', 'pickerMethod', 'methodArg1', 'methodArg2' /* , other args */); ->
 ```

 ## Triggered Events

-All of them exposes the plugin instance through event.picker
+All of them exposes the plugin instance through event.pickerInstance

 In order of call:

 * pickerCreate
+* pickerCreated
 * pickerShow
 * pickerShown
 * pickerSelect (also exposes event.pickerItem and event.pickerValue)
-* pickerSelectAccepted (also exposes event.pickerItem and event.pickerValue)
 * pickerUpdate
 * pickerInvalid (also exposes event.pickerValue)
 * pickerSetValue (also exposes event.pickerValue)
 * pickerSetSourceValue (also exposes event.pickerValue)
 * pickerUpdated
+* pickerSelected (also exposes event.pickerItem and event.pickerValue)
 * pickerHide
+* pickerHidden
 * pickerDestroy
+* pickerDestroyed

-## Popover placement extensions (WIP)
+## Popover placement extensions

-This plugin extends Popover adding new placement options to the existing ones,
+This plugin comes with more placement options than the original Bootstrap Popover.
-so all the possibilities are:
+Here are all the possibilities in detail:

-* top, right, bottom, left
-* topRight, bottomRight, bottomLeft, topLeft
-* rightTop, rightBottom, leftBottom, leftTop
+            1 2 3 4 5
+            G       6
+            F       7
+            E       8
+            D C B A 9

+    1.      topLeftCorner
+    2.      topLeft
+    3.      top (center)
+    4.      topRight
+    5.      topRightCorner
+    6.      rightTop
+    7.      right (center)
+    8.      rightBottom
+    9.      bottomRightCorner
+    A.      bottomRight
+    B.      bottom (center)
+    C.      bottomLeft
+    D.      bottomLeftCorner
+    E.      leftBottom
+    F.      left (center)
+    G.      leftTop

+Note: The position plugin is embedded with the picker plugin, but uses a different
+namespace: `$.fn.pos`, for avoiding other plugin issues.

 ## To-Do
-- [ ] Fix extra placements: rightTop, rightBottom, leftBottom and leftTop
+- [x] Fix extra placements: rightTop, rightBottom, leftBottom and leftTop
 - [ ] Implement inline mode
 - [x] Implement optional accept/cancel buttons
 - [ ] Hide on blur input, but not if the blur is caused because we clicked the popover
 - [ ] Fix css: soft lines showing under popover arrows
-- [ ] Auto placement when popover offsets the window (also due to scroll)
+- [x] Auto placement when popover offsets the window (also due to scroll)
-- [ ] Container: Fix placements when container is different from the element parent
+- [x] Container: Fix placements when container is different from the element parent
 - [ ] Implement component mode (if present, the trigger must be the component and not the input)
+- [ ] Fix arrow positions for all new placements